-The frequency in which you sharpen your hatchet will depend on how often you use it and what you are using it for.
+The frequency with which you sharpen your hatchet will depend on how often you use it and what you are using it for.
 If you purchased a high-quality hatchet, only go camping once or twice a year, and use it sparingly, you will not need to sharpen it frequently.

 If you regularly use your hatchet at home and camp for chopping kindling and woodworking alike, you may need to give the axe head a little extra love.

 Many hatchets come with user manuals for guidance in sharpening.
 Some hatchets even include a file and sharpening stone with your purchase.

 Many professionals sharpen knives and axes for a living.
-If you do not have the time to give your hatchet the proper maintenance it deserves, consider taking it to someone who does.
+If you don’t have the time to give your hatchet the proper maintenance it deserves, consider taking it to someone who does.

 A reliable hatchet should be in the toolbox of any diehard camping enthusiast.
 You may not use it on every trip, and you may not want to carry it on long backcountry excursions.
 However, if you spend enough time in the woods, we guarantee you will enjoy having one around.

 From killing time with fun bushcraft tasks to utilizing it as a survival tool in dire situations, hatchets can do it all.
-There are many options to choose from, but if you’re starting with this list, it shouldn’t take long to find the perfect hatchet for your needs.
+There are many options to choose from, but if you’re starting with this list, it shouldn’t take long to find the best camping hatchet for your needs.